Blogs and Inspiration

-Whisky is incredibly varied, with distinct and different aromas, flavours, and tasting notes.
+Whisky is incredibly varied, with distinct and different aromas, flavors, and tasting notes.
 This makes it a great spirit to create cocktails and drinks that pair with food.

 Pairing the right food with the right whisky can be tricky.
 Follow these core tips from Ewan Gunn to master whisky and food pairing:

-- Think about the flavours that whisky can bring out of the food and vice versa.
+- Think about the flavors that whisky can bring out of the food and vice versa.

-- The flavours need to complement each other but don't need to match.
+- The flavors need to complement each other but don't need to match.
 For example, spicy foods often work well with sweeter whisky.

 - Light whisky works best with lighter foods, such as seafood.

-- Serve medium-bodied and richer whiskies with gamey meat to enhance the flavours.
+- Serve medium-bodied and richer whiskies with gamey meat to enhance the flavors.

-- Full-bodied whisky works best with strong-flavoured foods, such as a cheese platter.
+- Full-bodied whisky works best with strong-flavored foods, such as a cheese platter.